-Provide continuous feedback, reviews and resources
+Provide continuous feedback, reviews and resources to drive employee growth

 - Schedule frequent check-ins.
 Have regular performance reviews and meetings to give constructive feedback, check in on progress and offer praise.
 Be sure to ask employees what resources they need to reach their goals and offer those resources freely.